-Document format: Aside from the SF-424S, the IMLS Supplementary Information Form (including Abstract), and the IMLS Museum Program Information Form, which are created in Grants.gov Workspace, all application components must be submitted as PDF documents.
+Document format: Aside from the SF-424S and the IMLS Museum Program Information Form, which are created in Grants.gov Workspace, all application components must be submitted as PDF documents.

-Page limits: Note the page limits listed in the table above.
+Page limits: Note the page limit for the Narrative listed in the table above.
 IMLS will remove any additional pages and will not send them to reviewers as part of your application.

 Naming convention: Use the naming conventions indicated in the table above.
-IMPORTANT: Attachment file names are limited to the following characters: A-Z, a-z, 0-9, underscore (), hyphen (-), space, period (.).
+IMPORTANT: Attachment file names are limited to the following characters: A-Z, a-z, 0-9, underscore (\), hyphen (-), space, period (.).
 If attachment file names use any other characters, the application may be rejected by Grants.gov.